romilly/gpt-convo-reader/README.md

 2. From the `File/Open` menu, open the dumped zip file you want to examine.
 A list of title will be displayed.
 5. If you want to load all the files that OpenAI has dumped, select te `File/Load All` option.
 3. Select a conversation you want to examine from the list of titles.
 4. If you want to export a conversation as a neatly formatted markdown file, you can do so from the `File/Save` menu.
+It now saves a markdown file to save directory as convo title with prefix gpt%2F.

 If you are only interested in converations containing a given string, type the string in the entry field by the search buton and press `Search`.